 - Refocus on your outcomes.
-Lack of clarity results in confusion, which can often cloud our judgement and our ability to make good decisions.
+Lack of clarity results in confusion, which can often cloud our judgment and our ability to make good decisions.
 Just asking, “What am I trying to accomplish right now?” will help us get back to what is most important right now.

 - Ask new, empowering questions.
 Quite often, we get caught up in our way of doing things, which can continue to create more pressure for us and those involved.
-When we start asking new questions, we will be forced to come up with new answers.
+When we start asking new questions, we’ll be forced to come up with new answers.
 In order to get new results, we have to take new actions and it starts with asking new questions.

 - Do something different.
 Sometimes we just need to have some fun to lighten up the stressful situations we find ourselves in.
 This could be finally doing something we’ve been meaning to do for a while, or being proactive and getting something done before it becomes a bigger challenge down the track.
 The key is to be in action consistently as a leader.

 - Move into gratitude.
 Perhaps the easiest and most powerful thing we can do is to appreciate what’s going well for us at that moment.
 Amidst all the chaos, if we can stop and shift our focus from the problems we have to what we can appreciate, that will change our mindset.
-The more we can be appreciative, the more we will realise that our challenges can be solved.
+The more we can be appreciative, the more we’ll realise that our challenges can be solved.

 Question: What could be another technique we can apply to stay calm under pressure?